History of the Shoah Memorial

 The Memorial is also very present in Poland, with notably memory trips and the Summer University, and in the United States where temporary exhibitions are offered to the American public thanks to local partnerships.

-> Learn more about the mission of the Memorial
+> Learn more about the Memorial’s mission

 DOWNLOAD THE BROCHURE OF THE DOCUMENTATION CENTER (PDF)